kenjyco/bg-helper/README.md

   - `exception`: Raise exception if docker has error response and True
   - `show`: Show the docker commands and output if True
   - `force`: Stop the container and remove it before re-creating if True
+  - `wait`: Don't return until mongo is able to accept connections if True
+  - `sleeptime`: If wait is True, sleep this number of seconds before checks
   - Returns: Boolean success status
   - Internal calls: `docker_start_or_run()`